xeraph-dev/practice/book/src/rick-and-morty/3-database/solution.md

-CREATE TABLE IF NOT EXISTS locations ( id            INTEGER NOT NULL,                             -- The id of the location name          TEXT    NOT NULL,                             -- The name of the location type_id       TEXT    NOT NULL,                             -- The type of the location dimension_id  TEXT    NOT NULL,                             -- The dimension of the location from_api      BOOLEAN NOT NULL  DEFAULT false,              -- If the data was obtained from the original api created_by    INTEGER NOT NULL  DEFAULT 0,                  -- The user that creates this record updated_by    INTEGER NOT NULL  DEFAULT 0,                  -- The user that updates this record
+CREATE TABLE IF NOT EXISTS locations ( id            INTEGER NOT NULL,                             -- The id of the location name          TEXT    NOT NULL,                             -- The name of the location type_id       TEXT,                                         -- The type of the location dimension_id  TEXT,                                         -- The dimension of the location from_api      BOOLEAN NOT NULL  DEFAULT false,              -- If the data was obtained from the original api created_by    INTEGER NOT NULL  DEFAULT 0,                  -- The user that creates this record updated_by    INTEGER NOT NULL  DEFAULT 0,                  -- The user that updates this record